Basic Eviction Steps

-Landlords also are required to submit payment for the filing fee: $185 in County Court or $400 in Circuit Court.
+Landlords also are required to submit payment for the filing fees (visit the Landlord/Tenant Eviction Fees & Costs page for the current filing fees).
 The following payment types are accepted: cash, credit cards, or checks made payable to Nikki Alvarez-Sowles, Clerk & Comptroller.
 Payments for fees and costs must be remitted in U.S. currency.
 Checks must be drawn from a Florida bank.

 Service of Your Summons on the Tenant

 After the complaint has been filed, the landlord or the Clerk & Comptroller may prepare a summons to be served on the tenant.
 The summons notifies the tenant of the pending court action and tells him/her what is required.
 The fee for issuing the summons prepared by the landlord is $10.

 Landlords who wish the Clerk & Comptroller to prepare and issue their summons must remit $17, payable to the Clerk & Comptroller.
 The Clerk & Comptroller will sign and seal the summons and return it to the landlord for service.
 Landlords should consult the List of Approved Process Servers (PDF).

 The tenant must comply with the instructions on the summons and file an original answer with the Clerk & Comptroller, with copies to the landlord, within five days of receipt of the summons, excluding weekends or legal holidays.

 The defendant may file an answer to the landlord's complaint/summons and deposit rent monies into the Court Registry.
 Landlords then must set their case for a hearing with the Court.